cohoe/OpenPuck/README.md

-# HockeySchedule
+# OpenPuck
-Some kind of application that scrapes sports providers into a central database
+Some kind of application that provides hockey data in a consumable and fun way.
+No idea what it will do yet.

 ## Providers
 * SidearmLegacy (RIT, Clarkson)